ludovitkapusta/react-easy-notifications/README.md

 future command npm install react-easy-notifications
 ```

-Import NotificationsContainer and notification in your component class.
+Import `NotificationsContainer` and `notificationHandler` in your component class.
 ```
-import { NotificationsContainer, notification } from 'react-easy-notifications';
+import { NotificationsContainer, notificationHandler } from 'react-easy-notifications';
 ```

 ## Example